Assessment

 South’s Learning Outcomes (SLO)

 The 7 SLOs were developed to reflect the skills and outcomes that we want students at South Seattle College to show when they leave our institution.
 These outcomes are not necessarily achieved in each course, but students achieve them over time as they complete a wide variety of courses at South.
-Assessment of these SLOs is done every quarter by a diversity of faculty teaching different courses and the data is compiled by the Assessment Committee to be added to our Student Learning Dashboard.

 Assessing Learning Outcomes

 Professional Technical Programs undergo program review in a three-year cycle.
 This process consists of an External Program Review (EPR) and an Internal Program Assessment (IPA).
-Currently the EPR is conducted by an external consultant, in conjunction with our Institutional Research, Program Dean(s), and the program Technical Advisory Committee (TAC).
+Currently the EPR is conducted by an external consultant, in conjunction with our Office of Institutional Effectiveness, Program Dean(s), and the program Technical Advisory Committee (TAC).
 The IPA process is a collaboration between the faculty in the Program, the Program Dean(s), our Assessment Office, and the Vice President of Instruction.

-During the 2023-2024 academic year College Transfer Programs at South are beginning to carry out their own process of program review that has been developed and led by faculty from both the Arts, Humanities and Social Sciences and Math, Science and Business Divisions.
+College Transfer Programs at South are beginning to carry out their own process of program review that has been developed and led by faculty from both the Arts, Humanities and Social Sciences and Math, Science and Business Divisions.
 This program review process will be faculty led and focus on specific tasks each year that help the programs understand what leads to greater student and program success.
 Once faculty complete their analyses the information is shared with Deans, the Assessment Committee and the Vice President of Instruction and a specific action plan is developed and carried out with set points for accountability identified and checked.

 Course Learning Outcomes (CLO)